oracle-livelabs/converged/microservices-cicd/setup/setup.md

     </copy>
     ```

-3. You can monitor log files located in the $DCMS_CICD_LOG_DIR directory.
+3. You can monitor log files located in the workshop log directory.

     ```bash
     <copy>